Tactic, Guatemala

-Tactic ([taɣˈtik]) is a town, with a population of 15,213 (2018 census), and a municipality in the Guatemalan department of Alta Verapaz.
+Tactic ([taɣˈtik]) is a town and a municipality in the Guatemalan department of Alta Verapaz.
 It is situated at 1,465 m above sea level.
 The municipality has a population of 38,052 and covers an area of 102 km².
+At the 2018 census, the population of the Tactic town was 15,213.
 The languages spoken in Tactic are predominantly Spanish, Poqomchiʼ, and Q'eqchi'.